howdyai/botkit/readme-studio.md

 This document covers the Botkit Studio SDK details only.
 [Start here](readme.md) if you want to learn about to develop with Botkit.

+For bot developers who have existing apps but would like to benefit from features like bot-specific content management without using Botkit, you can access the [Botkit Studio SDK here](https://github.com/howdyai/botkit-studio-sdk)

 Table of Contents

 * [Key Features](#key-features)